rahilsai/microswimmer-model/README.md

 - first hit time/angle plots for upper and lower wall
 - first crossing channel time for a given y threshold
 - wall hitting angle distributions for upper and lower wall

+applied all this to the weighted memory model in: weighted_memory_first_hit

 - diffusion measure